How children and young people may react

 Things to think about

-The reactions of children and young people in this situation may cause a great deal of concern, and some families feel they should get extra help immediately.
-However, with the right support from the people around them, most children and young people will be able to cope and learn to deal with all the changes.
+- The reactions of children and young people may cause a great deal of concern, and some families feel they should get extra help immediately.
+However, with the right support from the people around them, most children and young people will be able to cope and adapt to the changes.

 Think about your response

-How you think and feel about the circumstances of the imprisonment will affect how you respond to the child or young person.
+Your views about parental separation may affect how you respond to the child or young person.
 Your experience of this situation, or how others have coped with similar situations, may also impact your response.
 To best support the child or young person, it is important to respond to them and their unique circumstances.
 If you are also affected by the situation, make sure you talk to someone if you need support.

 What you can do